-- DNRs can be accessed and submitted online: https://homehealthcahps.org/ - The vendor is expected to notify the Coordination Team within 24 hours of discovery of the discrepancy so that we can work with you to address the issue. - Timely notification is important because if you wait for months after the deviation occurs, it may be too late to take appropriate measures for the affected HHA. - Reminder: The affected HHA should be informed of the DNR submission.
+- DNRs can be accessed and submitted online: https://homehealthcahps.org/ - The vendor is expected to notify the Coordination Team within 24 hours of discovery of the discrepancy so that we can work with the vendor to address the issue. - Timely notification is important because if the vendor waits for months after the deviation occurs, it may be too late to take appropriate measures for the affected HHA. - Reminder: The affected HHA should be informed of the DNR submission.